VO2 Max Testing

 Do your homework…

-Signing on with a triathlon coach is a gigantic commitment.
+Signing on with a running, cycling, or triathlon coach is a gigantic commitment.
 Be sure to do the research to determine who is right for you.
 Spend time on the company’s website, check with references, and have a meeting with the coach in which an extensive checklist is covered.

 Don’t ignore the subjective…

 Who is right for you will include both objective and subjective aspects.
 Make sure you cover the checklist of items discussed in this article, but check in about the subjective too.
 Does he give you energy?
-Do you leave the meetings smiling and feeling good?
+Do you leave the workouts or meetings smiling and feeling good?
 Does he seem to get what you’re after in the sport?
+Does he know when you need a pat on the back and when you need a kick in the butt?

 Working with a highly qualified coach can be one of the best investments you’ll ever make.
 Good luck!